Issue: If your plant is sagging, then it’s normally an indication of either over or under-watering.

 Signs of underwatering look the very same whether your marijuana plant is growing in soil or a soilless growing medium like coco coir or perlite.

-Don’t wait till leaves sag to water your potted marijuana plant!
+Option: Don’t wait till leaves sag to water your potted marijuana plant!
 While it is normally an excellent concept to let your potted marijuana plant dry a bit after watering (watering frequently triggers its own issues), you ought to constantly water your marijuana plants once again prior to the leaves begin sagging.